 The standard clearly sets out that preschools and kindergartens must comply with the Standards.

-However, many ECEC providers (particularly not-for-profit) offer both stand alone preschools and long day care, meaning that parts of an organisation must comply and other need not.
-Organisations such as SDN take the approach that all services comply regardless of the arrow scope of the Standards.
+However, many ECEC providers (particularly not-for-profit) offer both stand alone preschools and long day care, meaning that parts of an organisation must comply and the other need not.
+Organisations such as SDN take the approach that all services comply regardless of the narrow scope of the Standards.

-Some providers may use the scope of the Standards to justify poor practice.
+However, some providers may use the scope of the Standards to justify poor practice.

 Recommendation 2